 We went hands-on with the upcoming game at E3, so read our Kingdom Hearts 3 preview if you want to find out exactly what we thought after playing through two of the new levels.

-It’s been 12 years since Kingdom Hearts II arrived on PS2 in 2005.
-Since then, fans of the roleplaying game have been eagerly awaiting the next instalment, and there was a time when we were unsure whether there would be one at all.
+It’s been 13 years since Kingdom Hearts 2 came out on PS2 in 2005.
+Since then, fans of the roleplaying game have been eagerly awaiting the next instalment.
+There was a time when we doubted whether there would be one at all.